luisbocanegra/kde-material-you-colors/README.md

 - If you encounter a problem or have an idea for a cool feature don't hesitate to open an issue using the **issue templates**, pull requests are also welcomed.

 # Thanks & Credits
-- [Avanish Subbiah](https://github.com/avanishsubbiah) for the [Python implementation](https://github.com/avanishsubbiah/material-color-utilities-python) of Material Color Utilities used in this script.
+- [Avanish Subbiah](https://github.com/avanishsubbiah) for the [Python implementation](https://github.com/avanishsubbiah/material-color-utilities-python) of Material Color Utilities required in this script.
-- [Albert Ragány-Németh](https://github.com/albi005) for the [C# implementation](https://github.com/albi005/MaterialColorUtilities) of Material Color Utilities that was used until v0.8.0.
 - [This comment by throwaway6560192 on Reddit](https://www.reddit.com/r/kde/comments/mg6wr4/comment/gssbtqe/?utm_source=share&utm_medium=web2x&context=3) and [@pashazz  (Pavel Borisov) ksetwallpaper](https://github.com/pashazz/ksetwallpaper) for the script to get the current Wallpaper that served me as starting point.
 - Everyone that made [material-color-utilities](https://github.com/material-foundation/material-color-utilities) possible.
 - [Pywal](https://github.com/dylanaraps/pywal) developers
+- [Albert Ragány-Németh](https://github.com/albi005) for the [C# implementation](https://github.com/albi005/MaterialColorUtilities) of Material Color Utilities (used until v0.8.0).